What is a bioactive substrate, and what does it mean for bearded dragons?

 We understand and are ready to help you get closer to enriching your pet’s life.

-When done correctly, a bioactive setup will help with your pet’s mental enrichment, support their immune system, and need less overall cleaning than a standard bearded dragon setup.
+When done correctly, a bioactive setup will help with your pet’s mental enrichment, support their immune system, and requires less overall cleaning than a standard bearded dragon setup.

 What You’ll Need